 Panic and anxiety attacks can be successfully treated with a combination of therapy and medication or therapy alone.

 Cognitive behavioral therapy is the most effective form of treatment for panic and anxiety attacks, as it focuses on the thinking patterns and behaviors sustaining or causing the attacks.
 This form of therapy helps the patient view fears and worries in a realistic way.

 Exposure therapy can also be used to expose a patient to the physical sensations of panic in a safe, controlled environment.
 This provides the opportunity to learn healthier ways of coping.
 Through each exposure, you’ll become less afraid of these bodily sensations and find a greater sense of control over your panic.

 Medication can be used to temporarily control or reduce some of the symptoms of panic and anxiety attacks, though it will not resolve the problem fully.
 Medication can be extremely useful in some cases but should never be the only treatment used.
 It’s most effective when combined with therapy and lifestyle changes.

 Medications used for panic and anxiety disorders include:

 - Antidepressants: These take several weeks to begin working, so they must be taken continuously, not just during an attack.

 - Benzodiazepines: These anti-anxiety drugs act quickly.
 Taking them during a panic attack provides quick relief of symptoms.
 It’s important to know that benzodiazepines are highly addictive and serious withdrawal symptoms, so they must be used with caution.

 Call us for Help with Panic and Anxiety Attacks

-If you or someone you know is struggling with panic or anxiety attacks, contact our Salt Lake City anxiety treatment professionals for help as soon as possible.
+If you or someone you know is struggling with panic or anxiety attacks, contact our Murray anxiety treatment professionals for help as soon as possible.
 We’re here to help patients in Murray and throughout Salt Lake County cope with panic and anxiety attacks so they can regain control over their lives.